How sign-in works

 When a visitor signs in, Envoy creates their visitor entry.
 Think of this entry as the record of their visit: It contains all of the visitor’s information, including sign-in and out times, their photo, signed legal documents and more.
-Entries appear on the dashboard in real time when the visitor signs in, and you can view all of the entry details by double clicking on the entry.
+Entries appear on the dashboard in real time when the visitor signs in, and you can view all of the entry details by clicking on the visitor's name.

 Signing in on the iPad

 Available on all plans

 It’s likely that most entries will get created when visitors sign in on the iPad.
 It’s important to understand the different types of iPad sign-in that Envoy Visitors supports.